YuryFarshyniou/MobileStrore/README.md

 Front end part was developed with HTML,CSS, using Thymeleaf java template engine.Using JavaScript and JQuery.Using bootstrap framework and sweetAlert library.

-The project was built by using Apache Maven.
+the project builds by apache maven